croz-ltd/nrich/nrich-registry/README.md

 `RegistryDataService` is used for searching, creating, updating and deleting entity instances.

 `RegistryDataRequestConversionService` is used to convert raw json data received from client to typed instances.
+It delegates resolving of classes to bind to `RegistryClassResolvingService`.

-It binds either to registry entity or (when defined) it can bind to other class instances (for example when wanting to update only part of properties), it searches for classes in same package as registry entity with same name and following suffixes `CreateRequest`
-, `UpdateRequest`  and `Request`.
+`RegistryClassResolvingService` resolves class instances used for conversion of json data to typed instances.
+It binds either to registry entity or (when defined) it can bind to other class instances (for example when wanting to update only part of properties).
+If maps with mapping are not empty it resolves from those maps otherwise it searches for classes in same package as registry entity with same name and following suffixes `CreateRequest` , `UpdateRequest`  and `Request` it also searches in `request` package.
+Users can provide their own implementation of `RegistryClassResolvingService` interface if additional customization is needed.

 `RegistryDataController` is REST API for `RegistryDataService` it has five POST methods: